mmp/pbrt-v2/README.txt

 Implementation", released in July 2010.

-The latest version of the pbrt code, including all of the latest bug fixes, updates, and conversion utilities is available from the http://pbrt.org/downloads.php page on the pbrt website as well as via GitHub (using the git source control management system) from the page http://github.com/mmp/pbrt-v2.
+The latest version of the pbrt code, including all of the latest bug fixes, updates, and conversion utilities is available from http://github.com/mmp/pbrt-v2.
 Please report any bugs encountered or other issues with the system to Matt Pharr and Greg Humphreys, via the authors@pbrt.org e-mail address.